 For those who’d love to see all my pieces on Romper in one place (I know who you are… Mom), visit here.
 I roll out about three pieces a week, so there is always new content to check out.

-And yes, I still have my day job, writing and producing branded content for SundanceTV.
+And yes, I still have my day job, creative directing video and editorial for Content Marketing teams.

 Thanks for stopping by!
 I know you’re busy, but I also know you love procrastinating by poking around the internet, so I’m glad to help you with that.